mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 ]
 {% endhighlight %}

-Next, we will create an _MKPointAnnotation_ object for each dictionary in __locations__ array, and store the point annotation in an array:
+Next, we will create a _MKPointAnnotation_ object for each dictionary in the __locations__ array, and later we will store the object in an array:

 {% highlight swift %}
 var annotations = [MKPointAnnotation]()